gabrielgt/EvergineDocs/recipes/Graphics3D/Play-an-Animated-FBX-Model.md

 *Please, it is a prerequisite to go through [Load FBX Model](Load-an-FBX-Model.md) first.*

 As we have already learned, loading an FBX model into Wave Engine is incredible easy.
 What we have not covered already, is how to reproduce the animations bundled into the FBX.
-Isis model used in [[Load an FBX Model]], which will be reused here, contains different animations, and we will learn how to configure those for playing on demand.
+Isis model used in [Load FBX Model](Load-an-FBX-Model.md), which will be reused here, contains different animations, and we will learn how to configure those for playing on demand.

 ## Hands-on